opencleveland/RTAHeatMap/README.md

 # RTAHeatMap

 ## Purpose
-The purpose of this project is to generate walking distance data for a list of address to the nearest public transportation stops and then represent this data as a heatmap.
+The purpose of this project is to generate walking distance data for a list of address to the nearest public transportation stops and then represent this data as an isochrone map.

 ## Set Up